Akash-Perla/ASIC-Design/README.md

 Initial Steps:

 - We need to create a directory `vsdbabysoc` inside `OpenROAD-flow-scripts/flow/designs/sky130hd`
+- Now create a directory `vsdbabysoc` inside `OpenROAD-flow-scripts/flow/designs/src` and include all the verilog files here.
 - Now copy the folders `gds`, `include`, `lef` and `lib` from the VSDBabySoC folder in your system into this directory.
   - The `gds` folder would contain the files `avsddac.gds` and `avsdpll.gds`
   - The `include` folder would contain the files `sandpiper.vh`, `sandpiper_gen.vh`, `sp_default.vh` and `sp_verilog.vh`